gbdev/pandocs/content/Video_Display.md

 left out due to the ten sprites limit per scan-line.
 A better way to hide a sprite is to set its Y-coordinate off-screen.

-### Byte2 - Tile/Pattern Number
+### Byte2 - Tile Number

-Specifies the sprites Tile Number (00-FF).
-This (unsigned) value selects a tile from memory at 8000h-8FFFh.
+Specifies the sprite's tile number ($00-$FF).
+This unsigned value selects a tile from memory at $8000-$8FFF.
 In CGB Mode this could be either in VRAM Bank 0 or 1, depending on Bit 3 of the following byte.
 In 8x16 mode, the lower bit of the tile number is ignored.
-IE: the upper 8x8 tile is "NN AND FEh", and the lower 8x8 tile is "NN OR 01h".
+IE: the upper 8x8 tile is "NN AND $FE", and the lower 8x8 tile is "NN OR $01".

 ### Byte3 - Attributes/Flags: